HajimeKawahara/autobop/README.md

 See Wiki for the details: https://github.com/HajimeKawahara/autobop/wiki

 Note: Our purpose of autobop is NOT to generate good music, but to explore what kind of principle generates new feeling of melody.
+This concept makes melodies with a mixture of good and bad sounds.
+But, I do not care much about that, because I am quite sure that real music is NOT an algorithm.
+I just hope that one find new sounds of improvisation from autobop.

 ## Requirements